-1. Consistency with the Comprehensive Plan
+1. Conformance with the Comprehensive Plan

-The proposed land use change from Alachua County Low Density Residential (1-4 DU/acre) to City of Gainesville Conservation is consistent with Future Land Use Policy 4.1.1, 4.4.1 and Objective 4.4, below.
+The proposed rezoning to Conservation district (CON) is consistent with the proposed Conservation land use category for this property, and is consistent with Future Land Use Policy 4.1.1, 4.4.1 and Objective 4.4, below.
 See Exhibit A-1 for other relevant Gainesville Comprehensive Plan policies.